imgix/imgix-blueprint/README.md

 ## Protocols

 imgix recommends using the HTTP over TLS (https:) in all cases.
-All imgix sources are HTTPS-enabled and performant.
+All imgix sources are HTTPS-enabled.

 Given recommendations by Paul Irish and Ilya Grigorik, please do not use HTTP or protocol-relative URLs.